Diethylamine: Production and uses

-Diethylamine is made by the alumina-catalyzed reaction of ethanol and ammonia.
-It is obtained together with ethylamine and triethylamine.
-Annual production of three ethylamines was estimated in 2000 to be 80,000,000 kg.
+The alumina-catalyzed reaction makes diethylamine from ethanol and ammonia.
+Diethylamine is obtained together with ethylamine and triethylamine.
+Annual production of the three ethylamines was estimated in 2000 to be 80,000,000 kg.

-It is used in the production of corrosion inhibitor N,N-diethylaminoethanol, by reaction with ethylene oxide.
+Diethylamine is used in the production of the corrosion inhibitor N,N-diethylaminoethanol, by reaction with ethylene oxide.
 It is also a precursor to a wide variety of other commercial products.

-Diethylamine is also sometimes used in the illicit production of LSD.
+It is also sometimes used in the illicit production of LSD.

+Organic chemistry

+As the most abundantly available secondary amine that is liquid at room temperature, diethylamine has been extensively deployed in chemical synthesis.
+Its reactions illustrate the pattern seen for many other dialkylamines.
+It participates in Mannich reactions involving the installation of diethylaminomethyl substituents.
+Alkylation gives the tertiary amine.
+With trimethylsilyl chloride, it reacts to give the silylamide.

 Supramolecular structure

 Diethylamine is the smallest and simplest molecule that features a supramolecular helix as its lowest energy aggregate.
 Other similarly sized hydrogen-bonding molecules favor cyclic structures.

 Safety

 Diethylamine has low toxicity, but the vapor causes transient impairment of vision.